Bedford, Greater Manchester: Governance

 Historically, Bedford was in the West Derby hundred, a judicial division of southwest Lancashire where the township was one of six vills that made up the ancient ecclesiastical parish of Leigh.
 The townships existed before the parish.
+Bedford was also a chapelry.

 Under the terms of the Poor Law Amendment Act 1834 Bedford became part of the Leigh Poor Law Union, established on 26 January 1837 and responsible for an area covering the whole of the ancient parish and part of Winwick.
-The workhouses in Pennington, Culcheth, Tyldesley and Lowton were replaced by Leigh Union workhouse at Atherleigh in the 1850s.
+The workhouses in Pennington, Culcheth, Tyldesley and Lowton were replaced by the Leigh Union workhouse at Atherleigh in the 1850s.

+In 1866 Bedford became a separate civil parish, on 29 September 1894 the parish was abolished to form Leigh.
+In 1891 the parish had a population of 9455.

-In 1875, Leigh Local Board of Health was established, covering Bedford, Pennington and Westleigh.
+In 1875, the Leigh Local Board of Health was established, covering Bedford, Pennington and Westleigh.
 In 1894 the area of the Local Board, together with part of the Atherton township, became Leigh Urban District, which was granted honorific borough status in 1899 becoming the Municipal Borough of Leigh.
 In 1974 the borough was abolished by the Local Government Act 1972 and its former area transferred to Greater Manchester to be combined with others to form the Metropolitan Borough of Wigan.